Mohammad Bagheri Taj Amir

 Mohammad Bagheri Taj Amir is an Iranian professional runner.
-He was born in 1998 in Nurabad village of the Lorestan province, Iran.
-He began his athletic career in his early years, when he won several inter-school competitions.
+He was born in 1998 in Nurabad village of Lorestan province in Iran.
+He began his athletic career in his early years, winning several inter-school competitions.
 Later on, he entered the provincial competitions.
 In 2014, he won the championship of the Iranian junior competitions in the 1500 and 800 meters categories.

+Competitions

-He won first place in the Western states competitions of Iran and thus became a member of Team Melli, or the national team of Iran.
-He broke a 15 year old record in the 1500 meters sprint run, by clocking sixty one seconds.
-In 2018, Taj Amir won the first place in the four kilometer Desert Trail Championship in the Asian Games in Dubai.
+He won first place in the Western states competitions of Iran and thus became a member of Team Melli, the national team of Iran.
+He broke a 15-year-old record in the 1500 metres by clocking 4:01.
+In 2018, Taj Amir won the first place in four kilometer Desert Trail Championship in the Asian Games in Dubai.
 In the same year, he participated in the five-kilometer adult category at the Armenian International Competition in Yerevan, and won the runner-up title.

-In the winter of 2018 and 2019, Taj Amir was the runner-up and winner of the 10,000 meter event at the Muscat Marathon in Muscat, Oman, respectively.
+In the winter of 2018 and 2019, Taj Amir was the runner-up and winner in the 10K run event at the Muscat Marathon in Muscat, Oman, respectively.